Employees' rights and entitlements

 - A paid day off within a month of the public holiday

 If you work part-time and the public holiday falls on a day that you do not normally work, you are entitled to one-fifth of your normal weekly wage for the day.

-Since 1 January 2023, you have a right to 3 days paid sick leave a year.
+You have a right to 3 days paid sick leave a year.
 This is called statutory sick pay (that means the legal minimum).